Governance – Citizens Advice Bournemouth Christchurch & Poole

 Jane is a member of the Chartered Trading Standards Institute.
 In 1997 she went to work for the unitary council at the Borough of Poole and became a Principal Officer, taking on a wide role across all regulatory functions for Trading Standards as well as Environmental Health and Licensing.
 Through a liaison role on consumer protection, she became a trustee for Citizens Advice BCP.

 Matthew is a practising law solicitor, originally qualified as a barrister in 1999.
 He initially worked in criminal law but switched to family law when he moved to Bournemouth in 2000.
 During his time at Gales Solicitors he has dealt with a wide range of family problems including domestic violence and care cases.
 He became involved with Citizens Advice 11 years ago as a trustee.

 Marianne’s career centres around Public Service both on a local and a national level.
 She has worked with leaders in local government, health, police, fire and the civil services in order to support large development programmes aimed at improvement of the services.
-For over ten years she has been Area Chair of Cruse Bereavement Bournemouth, Christchurch, Poole and the New Forest.
+For over ten years she had been Area Chair of a large Bereavement Support Charity.

 David grew up in Christchurch becoming a qualified management accountant who held several financial director roles in manufacturing companies.
 In years prior to retirement, he worked for PWC in Business Recovery Services specialising in Working Capital Management.
 As a retirement hobby, he purchased and ran a small hardware shop in Upton, which his son is now running.
-More recently he held Non Exec roles with Magna Housing Association, Healthcare Dorset and then in early 2019 joined CAB BCP.
+More recently he held Non Exec roles with Magna Housing Association, Healthcare Dorset and then in early 2019 joined Citizens Advice Bournemouth Christchurch & Poole.